 Saint Petersburg, sitting at the eastern

-of the Baltic sea, has been a major port city and an attractive
+of the Baltic Sea, has been a major port city and an attractive

 destination for sea travellers since its foundation by Peter the Great.
 So getting to Russia's Imperial Capital by sea won't be difficult, but just a long pleasant trip.

-If you would like to travel by sea you have two options: you can take one of the major international ship cruise lines such as Princess, Norwegian, Royal Caribbean, Holland America, Carnival,
+Today, if you would like to travel by sea you have two options: you can take one of the major international ship cruise lines such as Princess, Norwegian, Royal Caribbean, Holland America, Carnival,

 Cunard Line, Celebrity, MSC, and so forth.
 Or you can take the popular St. Peter Line Ferry, the only operator offering both a ferry cruise and a cargo ship directly to Saint Petersburg, Russia.